-Mr. Young is currently Chairman and Chief Executive Officer for ViroLogic, Inc. Until November 1999, he served as Chief Operating Officer of Genentech Inc., a corporate partner and one of our investors.
+Mr. Young is currently Chairman and Chief Executive Officer for ViroLogic, Inc. Until November 1999, he served as Chief Operating Officer of Genentech.
 Mr. Young joined Genentech in 1980 as Director of Manufacturing and Process Sciences and became Vice President in 1983.
-He was promoted to various positions and in 1997 became Chief Operating Officer taking on the responsibility for all Development, Operations, and Sales and Marketing activities.
-Prior to joining Genentech, Mr. Young was with Eli Lilly & Co. for 14 years.
+He was promoted to various positions and in 1997 became Chief Operating Officer taking on the responsibilities for all Development, Operations, and Sales and Marketing activities.
+Prior to joining Genentech, Mr. Young was with Eli Lilly & Co., for 14 years.
 Mr. Young holds a B.S. in Chemical Engineering from Purdue University and a M.B.A. from Indiana University.
 He was elected to the National Academy of Engineering in 1993 for his contributions to biotechnology.
 Mr. Young is also a director of Enchira Biotechnology Corporation, VaxGen, Inc. and ViroLogic, Inc. Mr. Young has served as a director of our company since May 1997.